London’s brutalist Hayward Gallery reopens with Andreas Gursky show

 When an iconic building gets a major refresh, it is cause of celebration; and the Hayward Gallery's relaunch this month fits the bill perfectly.
 This world-class art gallery, part of London’s Southbank Centre complex by the Thames, is one of this country’s finest examples of brutalist architecture and has been a staple in the capital's cultural scene for five decades now.
 Yet years of use, wear and tear meant that signifcant restoration and modernisation was in order for the much-loved venue.

 Half a century after the Hayward Gallery first opened, light is finally flooding in through its roof lights as intended.
-The 66 pyramids on top of the building at London’s Southbank Centre were inspired by a concept by sculptor and gallery trustee Henry Moore, who wanted ‘God’s good daylight’ to pour into the space.
+The 66 pyramids on top of the brutalist landmark were inspired by a concept by sculptor and gallery trustee Henry Moore, who wanted ‘God’s good daylight’ to pour into the space.
 Unfortunately, the designs proved too technically challenging in 1968 – too much heat was lost through the glass and the materials quickly degraded.
 The pyramids have since become a distinctive feature of the London skyline, but the gallery below has had to be artificially-lit.

 Architecture firm Feilden Clegg Bradley has now completed a two-year refurbishment of the Hayward, with the central aim of making this feature functional.
 Layout-wise, the space is more or less the same as before, but ripping out the low false ceiling that was installed when the roof lights failed, has added a metre of vertical space to the upper galleries.
 What is different is the atmosphere: natural light now falls into the interior through 66 ceiling coffers, changing how the space looks and feels over the course of the day.
 Each coffer is double-glazed and has a retractable blind that can be controlled individually, giving curators precise control of the environment.
 ‘There is now huge scope for curatorial play,’ says project architect Richard Battye.